Unit 1: Introduction to Simulation

 A boundary separates the system from its environment

-Environment influences system behavior
+The environment influences system behavior

 Types of Activities: